netbiolab/scHumanNet/README.md

 | …         | …                      | …   | …      | …                   |
 | ACAA1     | 0.9967962              | …   | BCS1L  | -0.9951362          |

-Finally, we provide a two methods to prioritize gene.
-The first is the nonparametric method to filter differential hubs with the function `FindDiffHub()`.
+Finally, we provide two methods to prioritize genes.
+The first is the nonparametric, statistical method to filter differential hubs with the function `FindDiffHub()`.
 Input requires the output of DiffPR, and the user-defined pvalue threshold.
 The output consists of a gene column, diffPR value sorted from negative to positive value, pvalue, and